lkiesow/python-feedgen/doc/user/basic_usage_guide/part_2.rst

 The **duration** is also important to include, for your listeners' convenience.
 Without it, they won't know how long an episode is before they start downloading and listening.
-The duration cannot be fetched from the server automatically.
+The duration cannot be fetched from the server automatically, and must be an instance of :class:`datetime.timedelta`.

 Read more about: